Omar Govea: Voluntari

 On 21 September 2022, Govea agreed to a two-year contract with Romanian club Voluntari.

-Loan to Monterrey
+Monterrey

-On 17 December 2022, Monterrey announced the signing of Govea on a one-year loan with an option to buy.
+On 17 December 2022, Govea returned to Mexico and joined Monterrey on a one-year loan with an option to buy.
+On 16 December 2023, Monterrey announced the permanent signing of Govea ahead of the Clausura 2024.

+Guadalajara

+On 9 June 2024, Govea joined Guadalajara on a permanent transfer.

 International career

 On 13 November 2017, Govea made his senior debut for Mexico in a 1–0 friendly win over Poland.

+On 16 December 2023, in Govea's fifth appearance for the senior national team, he scored his first goal in a 2–3 defeat against Colombia.